 - Braid's story is allegorical and, while open to interpretation, is seemingly about a man trying to salvage the relationship with the love of his life.
 The last level features Tim and the Princess running from a knight who is out to steal her from him.
 At the end of the level you then rewind time - revealing that you were actually seeing the events in reverse, and that the knight was trying to save her from the obsessed Tim.
 The books in the area after the level and the extremely well-hidden secret ending offer a few more clues about the plot: while still open to interpretation, the game is seemingly an allegory for the development of nuclear weapons.
 Tim is a scientist, and the Princess is the split atom.
 Word of God says that it is up to the reader to decide what the story is really about.

-- Also surprising the Metal Gear Solid series is the Ending of Metal Gear Solid 3: Snake Eater: After having defeated the Big Bad, killed his traitorous mentor, averted World War 3, recovered the secret microchip, and retreating to a remote hut with the triple agent love interest, Snake wakes up the next morning to only find a tape record explaining that said love interest was a quadruple agent who was supposed to murder him and would have done so, but being unable to refuse the last wish of his mentor he killed who wasn't really a traitor but was chosen as the Fall Girl to give her life to cover up an even greater government conspiracy.
+- The Ending of Metal Gear Solid 3: Snake Eater: After having defeated the Big Bad, killed his traitorous mentor, averted World War 3, recovered the secret microchip, and retreating to a remote hut with the triple agent love interest, Snake wakes up the next morning to only find a tape record explaining that said love interest was a quadruple agent who was supposed to murder him and would have done so, but being unable to refuse the last wish of his mentor he killed who wasn't really a traitor but was chosen as the Fall Girl to give her life to cover up an even greater government conspiracy.
 And she also stole the microchip while he was asleep.
 Not that the last part would make a difference, since another quadruple agent had switched the real chip for a fake one.